Sun Protection Critical To Maintaining Healthy Eyes and Clear Vision – Sunglasses and Transition Lenses

 The good news is that UVR damage to your eyes can be limited, simply by protecting your eyes from the sun.
 Think of sunglasses as “sunscreen for your eyes”.

-Choose sunglasses that offer the best protection for your eyes.
+Choose designer sunglasses that offer the best protection for your eyes.
 Depending on the ways you use your eyes outdoors, your risk for UVR will vary.
 For example, surfaces such as water, snow and pavement are highly reflective, giving you almost a double-dose of UVR.
 The length of time you spend outdoors, the time of day you are outside and the type of activity are all factors to consider when choosing sunglasses.
 Don’t forget about your vision performance through sunglasses – there are a variety of different tints, coatings, and treatments designed to optimize your vision, contrast, and focus for your chosen activity.
-Our professionals will work with you to find out what types of outdoor activities you enjoy to find the perfect pair of sunglasses that meets your needs.
+Our professionals will work with you to find out what types of outdoor activities you enjoy to find the perfect pair of stylish sunglasses that meets your needs.
 Of course, the sunglasses you choose need to be comfortable and make you look great also!

 There are also treatments available for your regular glasses that provide UVR protection.
 The one recommended most by our doctors is Transitions brand lenses.
 These lenses block virtually 100% of UV radiation, while giving you the convenience of automatically darkening in accordance with outdoor light levels.
 There are different types of Transitions lenses* which our doctors prescribe based on the type of activities and level of darkness you require in your lenses.
 Transitions lenses may not be suitable for all activities – speak to one of our doctors about them during your next visit.